Surviving cEDH

 In cEDH, a player's a priori chance of winning each match is 25% rather than 50%, so the point structure necessary for the same incentive structure is that the winner gets 5 points, while a draw gets 1.
 This means that a win in cEDH is much more impactful than a win in two-player.
 My event had 6 rounds of Swiss on day 1 followed by a cut to top 40 for day 2, and some of the players who won round 1 simply drew the next 5 rounds in a row, guaranteeing them 10 match points at the end of the day, more than enough to make the top 40 cut at 7 points.

 There are various ways to try to fix these incentives.
 What our tournament did was give the top 8 players after Swiss a bye in round 1 of day 2, encouraging people to actually play out the Swiss.
 (32 people play round 1, leaving 8 winners.
 Those 8 combined with the 8 who got a bye make up the quarterfinalsSince there are 4 players in each game and therefore 4 matches that feed into the finals, the number of players in single elimination rounds goes from 64 to 16 to 4 to 1, and the number of matches in each round goes from 16 to 4 to 1.
 As such I'm calling the penultimate round the quarterfinals, since it consists of 4 matches, and the round before that would be the hexadecimafinals with 16 matches.
-Some people may find this terminology confusing, but I'm not going to pass up the opportunity to use the term "hexadecimafinals". of 16 players, and then the winners of those 4 pods go on to the final pod.Command Tower supports this structure natively, which was really nice.
+Some people may find this terminology confusing, but I'm not going to pass up the opportunity to use the word "hexadecimafinals". of 16 players, and then the winners of those 4 pods go on to the final pod.Command Tower supports this structure natively, which was really nice.

 Some tournaments use more complicated point systems, such as awarding some number of points to second place, or giving points for eliminating other players.
 I haven't tried any of these, but I would be pretty hesitant to do so.
 Most cEDH games end with a combo killing the whole table, so there often isn't going to be a clear second place.
 And having the order of elimination matter leads to some weird incentives.